tgfrerer/island/README_RPI5.md

 ## Download & Compile Island

-As for Downloading and compliling Island, follow the main [Readme](README.md)
+As for compiling Island, and its example applications, follow the [Setup Instructions in the main Readme](README.md#setup-instructions)